-Not only website maintenance is crucial in ensuring a good first impression with your website, it also helps to increase your search rankings.
+Not only is website maintenance crucial in ensuring a good first impression with your website, but it also helps to increase your search rankings.
 Your website will attract and retain more users if it’s regularly updated with helpful content.

 Source: Hook Agency